tedneward/Azgaarnoth/Races/Humans/Making.md

 * [shocking grasp](../Magic/Spells/shocking-grasp.md)
 * [thunderclap](../Magic/Spells/thunderclap.md)

 **Spellsmith**.
 You can spend one minute to weave a temporary enchantment into a nonmagical suit of armor or weapon.
-For the next hour the object becomes a magic item, gaining a +1 bonus to AC if it’s armor or a +1 bonus to hit and damage if it’s a weapon.
-Once you use this trait, you can’t use it again until you finish a long rest.
+For the next hour the object becomes a magic item, gaining a +1 bonus to AC if it's armor or a +1 bonus to hit and damage if it's a weapon.
+Once you use this trait, you can't use it again until you finish a long rest.

 ```
 name = 'Making Dragonmark'